connertate/Snaptrack/README.md

+# Overview
+We take your privacy very seriously.
+Snaptrack app does not collect any personal data.
+All information that you input into the Snaptrack app remains privately stored on your device.

+# ayment Data and Purchase History
+The App uses RevenueCat to manage trial versions and paid subscriptions.
+RevenueCat's Privacy Policy can be found here: https://www.revenuecat.com/privacy/

+# Your Consent
+By using the Snaptrack app, you consent to this privacy policy.

+# Changes to this Privacy Policy
+We may update our Privacy Policy from time to time.
+Thus, you are advised to review this page periodically for any changes.
+These changes are effective immediately after they are posted on this page.

+# Contact Us
+If you have any questions or suggestions, you can contact us at connertate8 [at] gmail [dot] com

+If you contact us through this email, we will see your name and email address.
+Your information is only to assist us in providing customer support to you and won’t be added to a mailing list or sold to a third-party company.
+If you wish, you may email us to remove your name and email address from our inbox.

 # Privacy Policy

 Conner Tate built the Snaptrack app as an Ad Supported app.
 This SERVICE is provided by Conner Tate at no cost and is intended for use as is.